 This Downtown health food restaurant and marketplace offers a solid Paleo brunch menu featuring healthy takes on traditional Southern fare: think chipotle grits, churro waffles, and biscuits and gravy.
 Bedrock Eats & Sweets also sells pre-made sandwiches and salads for those on the go (you can also get 'em via their delivery service), and a nice selection of smoothies, sweets, and bulletproof coffee.

 Broadway Pizza served pizza and soul food from an unassuming joint on Broad Ave for decades before opening a second location in East Memphis in 2014.
 While it's certainly no deep dish, Broadway offers a thick crust and heavy portions of sauces and toppings, all baked UNDER the cheese.
 The locals' fan favorite is the Cheeseburger pie, which has everything you'd get on a cheeseburger minus the bun: the cheese, beef, pickles, onions, tomatoes, lettuce, and yes, ketchup and mustard.

-This historical Beale St. joint is famous for its burgers -- so famous, that its Double Doubles have been called the best in the country, if not world.
-One can only speculate, but one source of their superior quality may be the oil they're fried with, the 100-year-old garlic-infused grease known as "vitamin G." And while the frying oils might be a century old, the red-and-mint-themed venue is spick and span, and sports glossy tiles and neon signage that help the venue maintain its retro vibe.
+Dyer's Burgers, the historical Beale St. joint, is famous for its burgers -- so famous, in fact, that its Double Doubles have been lauded as some of the best in the country.
+We can only speculate, but one reason for their superiority may be in part due to the oil in which the patties are fried: the 100-year-old garlic-infused grease known as "vitamin G." And while the frying oils might be a century old, the red-and-mint-colored venue is spick and span, and sports glossy tiles and neon signage that help the venue maintain its retro vibe.